hugoalh/hugoalh/universal-guide/contributing.md

 You can fix a misspelling/typo by [create a pull request](#create-a-pull-request); Alternatively, [create an issue](#create-an-issue) to point out the misspelling/typo.

-Be aware that the spelling differences between the language variants are not count as misspelling/typo, unless language variants are provide and support in the project!
+Be aware that the spelling differences between the language variants are not count as misspelling/typo, unless language variants are provide and support in that project!

 | **Language** | **Language In English** | **Prefer Variant** |
 |:-:|:-:|:--|